 In addition, we have an Employee Wellbeing Policy, which recognises that our duty of care extends to our people’s physical and mental health.

 We ensure our polices are widely communicated, through inductions for new employees, internal training sessions, site notice boards and via our intranet.

 HS&S advisors are aligned to each business unit to provide support and advice.
 They visit sites regularly to ensure compliance with policies and procedures, and produce a Site Safety and Environmental Report, which is communicated to appropriate levels in the business through a database.
 Any non-compliance identified requires a corrective action plan, including the date by which it will be completed.
 Statistics and trends in non-compliance are reported to business unit and divisional Board meetings each month.
 Health and safety performance is also discussed regularly at all levels of the business, from business units to Board level.
-Further assurance is provided by audits against the requirements for OHSAS 18001, the standard for Occupational Health and Safety Management.
+Further assurance is provided by audits against the requirements for OHSAS 18001 and 14001, the standards for Occupational Health, Safety and Environmental Management.

 Director safety tours (2019: 1,112)